WSEAS CONFERENCES. WSEAS, Unifying the Science

 Keywords: Internet Retailing; Electronic Customer Relationship Management; Service Quality; Customer Satisfaction; E-ticketing

-Title of the Paper: How to Make Business Intelligence Actionable through Service-oriented Architectures
+Title of the Paper: How to Make Business Intelligence Actionable through Service-Oriented Architectures

 DOWNLOAD FULL PDF